BlythMeister/blyth.me.uk/about/index.md

 I am an avid Brighton & Hove Albion supporter and have been since I was 5.

-This means I was around in the "war years" seeing the last season and a half at the Goldstone Ground, travlling to Gillingham for the 2 seasons in exhile.
+This means I was around in the "war years" seeing the last season and a half at the Goldstone Ground, travlling to Gillingham for the 2 seasons in exile.
 The 12 years at the Withdean and now the amazing American Express community stadium.